PhoenixVideo/BitrateGenius/README.md

      pip install -r requirements.txt

-  6. Run the Application with the required CLI option and corresponding values:
+  6. Run the Application with the required CLI option and corresponding values, input video type should be either .y4m or .yuv:

      Sample command line: